k03mad/ip2geo/README.md

     cacheFileSeparator: ';;',
     cacheFileNewline: '\n',
     cacheMap: new Map(),
-    rps: 5, // useful in Promise.all with big IPs array });
+    rps: 5, // useful in Promise.all with IPs array
+});

 // info {